stemlaur/nouvelles/chapitres/THE_CITY_OF_ANGELS.md

 They will no longer respond when we call…

-Them to keep an eye to the distant shores.
+Them to keep an eye on the distant shores.

 ---